waraunika/note-cn/Chapter 2  Physical Layer.md

 	- unreliable outside building because sun rays will interfere with infrared waves
 	- limited to short distances and highly directional
 ## 2.2.3 Satellite
-- physical object that revolves around the earth a known height
+- physical object that revolves around the earth at known height
 - placed in earth orbit for the purpose of communicating, weather forecast, research, military purpose, etc
 - satellite accepts the signal that is transmitted from the earth station and amplifies the signal
 - amplified signal is re-transmitted to another station